wvbirder/docker-qloudable/DockerJS.md

 docker inspect restclient
 ```

-Scroll through the JSON output.
+Scroll back through the JSON output.
 We will touch on a couple of sections:

   ![](images/000JumpStart/JS20.PNG)

-The output above shows the Creation Date, container status, The process ID (`2351`) on the HOST operating system, the path location on the HOST where information is stored (`/var/lib/docker/...`), the type of storage overlay that Docker is using on the HOST opearating system (In this case, `overlay2`)
+The output above shows the Creation Date, container status, The process ID (`2351`) on the HOST operating system, the path location on the HOST where container specific information is stored (`/var/lib/docker/...`), the type of storage overlay that Docker is using on the HOST opearating system (In this case, `overlay2`)

   ![](images/000JumpStart/JS21.PNG)